NCHP/NSTT Working Online Policy

 • The client needs to end the session for security reasons.

-• We recommend the use of headphones for privacy at all times.
+• We always recommend the use of headphones for privacy.

 Moving an existing therapeutic relationship online: